algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 ## Blocking

-The *cache-aware* alternative to this divide-and-conquer trick is *cache blocking*: splitting the data into blocks that can fit into the cache and processing them one by one.
+The *cache-aware* alternative to the divide-and-conquer trick is *cache blocking*: splitting the data into blocks that can fit into the cache and processing them one by one.
 If we have more than one layer of cache, we can do hierarchical blocking: we first select a block of data that fits into the L3 cache, then we split it into blocks that fit into the L2 cache, and so on.
-This requires knowing the cache sizes in advance, but it is usually easier to implement and also faster in practice.
+This approach requires knowing the cache sizes in advance, but it is usually easier to implement and also faster in practice.

 Cache blocking is less trivial to do with matrices than with arrays, but the general idea is this: